Pakistan says "almost all" Uighur militants eliminated

 "It has also been very helpful in eliminating the ETIM element from our country and I think almost all the ETIM people in our country have been eliminated.
 Maybe, if they are there, there should be very few," Hussain said.

-China and Pakistan were "iron brothers" and always helped each other "with great zeal", he added.
-Hussain is in China to attend a military parade marking the 70th anniversary of the end of World War Two in Asia.
+China and Pakistan are "iron brothers" and always help each other "with great zeal", he added.
+Hussain is in China to attend a military parade marking the 70th end of World War Two in Asia.

-"China will unswervingly support Pakistan's efforts in safeguarding its national security," Xi told Hussain, according to China's official Xinhua news agency.

 Hundreds have died in violence in Xinjiang in the past few years, blamed by Beijing on the militants.
 Rights groups say the real cause of the unrest is Chinese restrictions on the Islamic faith and culture of the Uighur people who call the region home.